Julianne Hough Shows Off Abs And Dance Moves In Latest Instagram Video

 “I mean I’d try the actual workout too…. but let’s be honest this would be likely to happen at some point,” one more fan commented.

 As fans of the actress know, she and Laich tied the knot last July.
 According to People, the couple wed Lake Coeur d’Alene in Idaho surrounded by more than 200 family members and close friends.
-Hough’s pal, Nina Dobrev, also served as a bridesmaid in the wedding.
-Hough explained that they picked the location in Idaho because it was where Hough spent a lot of tholidays when she was growing up.
+Hough’s pal Nina Dobrev also served as a bridesmaid in the wedding.
+Hough explained that they picked the location in Idaho because it was where Hough spent a lot of holidays when she was growing up.

 “When I introduced Brooks to the lake, he fell in love with this special spot, and we knew this was where we wanted to raise our family and grow old together.
 It just felt right to be married here.”